patrick-kidger/torchcde/README.md

 ```python
 cdeint(X=X, func=... z0=..., t=X.interval)
 ```

-## Differences to `controldiffeq`
-If you've used the previous [`controldiffeq`](https://github.com/patrick-kidger/NeuralCDE/tree/master/controldiffeq) library then a couple things have been changed.
-See [DIFFERENCES.md](./DIFFERENCES.md).

-## Extending the library
-If you're interested in extending `torchcde` then have a look at [EXTENDING.md](./EXTENDING.md) for extra help on how to do this.

 ## Further documentation
 The earlier documentation section should give everything you need to get up and running.